Article

 Saint Paul Winter Carnival

-Part of The Great Northern, which also encompasses the U.S. Pond Hockey Championships and City of Lakes Loppet ski festival, Winter Carnival has been a capital city tradition since 1886.
+Part of The Great Northern, which also encompasses the U.S. Pond Hockey Championships and City of Lakes Loppet, the Winter Carnival has been a capital city tradition since 1886.
 Thousands of revelers come to downtown St. Paul for events including ice sculpture carving, a winter run, snowplow competition, parades and fireworks.

 Chilly Open, Wayzata